-Self esteem is the number one problem of all the people I have seen over the years as a Toronto therapist
+Self esteem issues are the number one problem of all the people I have seen over the years as a Toronto therapist

 Definition: Self-esteem is our estimation of our worth.
-It is directly related to depression symptoms, anxiety attacks, unhealthy relationship and stress management.
+It is directly related to depression symptoms, anxiety attacks, unhealthy relationships and stress management.

 If you answered YES to 5 or more of these statements, you may have a problem with self-esteem.